Interested in marketing dashboards and wondering how to build a digital marketing dashboard template?

 Using Social Media Analytics

-Twitter Ads also feature a dashboard that allows you to identify signals and data points related to your ad campaigns.
-Using this data, you can hyper target consumers or individuals based on their interested, brand loyalty or even political affiliation.
+Twitter Ads also features a dashboard that allows you to identify signals and data points related to your ad campaigns.
+Using this data, you can hyper-target consumers or individuals based on their interests, brand loyalty, or even political affiliation.

-Products such as Social Opinion will actively generate lists of potential customers (Tailored Audiences) that have expressed commercial intent for a given product, brand or service.
-These users can then be served the right creative at the right time, thereby improving the chance of conversion.
+Products such as Social Opinion will actively generate lists of potential customers (Tailored Audiences) that have expressed commercial intent for a given product, brand, or service.
+These users can then be served with the right creative ad at the right time, thereby improving the chance of a conversion.

 Finally, some other Tools that can help your digital marketing efforts

-We’ve ran through quite a few different topics, to close out this blog post, here are some other tools that can help with your digital marketing campaigns:
+We‘ve run through quite a few different topics, to close out this blog post, here are some other tools that can help with your digital marketing campaigns:

-Well, there you have it – How to Build Your Own Marketing Dashboard.
-In this blog post, we’ve looked at what a marketing dashboard is, explored some examples of marketing dashboards, looked at the key components you’d want in your own marketing dashboards as well as discussed how you can integrate data from third party APIs such as the Twitter API to enrich your marketing reporting.
+In this blog post, we‘ve looked at what a marketing dashboard is, explored some examples of marketing dashboards, looked at the key components you‘d want in your own marketing dashboards as well as how you can integrate data from third-party APIs such as the Twitter API to enrich your marketing reporting.

 We‘ve also looked at ways that allow you to easily visualize your marketing data and highlighted some 3rd part tools that can help with your marketing efforts.